July 29, 2016 12:00 PM - 1:30 PM

-Subscribe to our events calendar by RSS or iCal/Google Calendar feeds.
+Subscribe to our events calendar with our calendar feed:

-(For Google Calendar, right-click on the icon, choose 'Copy link address', then visit your Google Calendar page and 'Add by URL.')
+- For Google Calendar, right-click on the calendar feed icon above, choose 'Copy link address', then visit your Google Calendar page and 'Add by URL.'

 - For iCal/Mac Calendar, right-click on the calendar icon above, choose 'Copy link address', then open iCal and create a 'New Calendar Subscription'.
 Paste the copied address into the Calendar URL field, and set an Auto-refresh setting of 'Every Day'.